Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/New-SCHardwareProfile.md

 The first command creates a new hardware profile, names it NewHWProfile05, specifies that it contains four processors, and that the highest percentage of the total resources of a single CPU on a host that can be used by a virtual machine is 100 percent, assigns 64 GB of RAM and an owner, sets the *HighlyAvailable* parameter to $True, and then stores the new hardware profile object in the $HWProfile variable.
 The *HighlyAvailable* parameter specifies that a virtual machine created by using this hardware profile, either directly or through a template, will be placed on a host that is a node of a host cluster.

-The second command gets the virtual hard disk object nameed VHD01 from the library and stores the object in the $VHD variable.
+The second command gets the virtual hard disk object named VHD01 from the library and stores the object in the $VHD variable.

 The third command gets an operating system object by name and stores the object in the $OS variable.